Convex-Dev/convex-web/src/main/resources/markdown/getting_started.md

 - **Convex Lisp (default)** : A variant of the Lisp language
 - **Convex Scrypt** : a simple scripting language based on JavaScript syntax

 For this guide, we will use Convex Lisp.
 For more details on how to use Scrypt, see **TODO Add Link**.
-In the future, Convex is likely to support a wide range of languages.
+In the future, Convex may support a wider range of languages on the CVM.

 ## Moving Funds